felixqueisler/arduino-timer/README.md

 # arduino-timer
-Non-blocking abstracted timer for use instead of the blocking delay() function.
+Non-blocking abstracted timer library for use instead of the blocking delay() function.

+## How to use
+...